UWTSD Home - Study With Us - Undergraduate Courses - Documentary Photography and Visual Activism (BA)

-Documentary Photography and Visual Activism (BA)
+Documentary Photography and Visual Activism (Full-time) (BA Hons)

 The Documentary Photography and Visual Activism degree programme is the first of its kind in the UK.
 As documentary photographers and visual activists, you will be encouraged to re-evaluate and challenge the history and conventions of photography.
 You will develop an increased awareness of the power structures inherent in photography.